 Even after the Berto fight was done and Mayweather walked away, the Kazakh was still willing to boil himself down to 153 or 154lbs.

 Golovkin wanted to challenge Mayweather for his pound-for-pound crown.
-He was confident that he could add the American to his impressive list of knockouts.
+He was confident he could add the American to his impressive list of knockouts.

 At the time, the middleweight king had claimed 20 straight knockouts.
 So no wonder Mayweather didn’t take up that option.